We put together this check engine light page as a helpful resource for car problems related to this troublesome light.

 I still prefer to hold a tool in my hands.
 The hand held scanner gets better every year. here is a review of one that has lots of features for around $75.
 See the 3040 line of car code scanners.

-Exhaust gas codes are a wide spread problem on many different models.
+Exhaust gas codes remain a wide spread problem on many different models.
 I discuss some of the most common causes of this code to set and supply information on how to repair EGR valve problems.
 Would you prefer to watch a 3 minute video that covers the basics about this subject.

 This next link takes you to my check engine light video.
 One of the most often misdiagnosed codes on the planet is for oxygen sensors.
 See my example of how setting o2 sensor codes can be a cheap repair if addressed quickly.